lix955/k8s-deployment/README.md

 # k8s-deployment
-Some info of my k8s deployment and usage
+Some info of my k8s deployment and usage using aliyun ECS